alexdenker/ktc2023_conditional_diffusion/README.md

 conda env create -f environment.yml
 ```

 The network weights are stored [here](https://seafile.zfn.uni-bremen.de/d/59c291e4bf7d4064a1be/).
-They have to be stored in *diffusion_models/level_{level}/model.pt*.
-We precomputed the Jacobian for an empty watertank, as well as some other matrices (smoothness regulariser, node coordinates).
-This eliminates the need to install Fenics in the enviroment.
-All of these matrices are available [here](https://seafile.zfn.uni-bremen.de/d/9108bc95b2e84cd285f8/). and have to be stored in *data/*.
+They have to be loaded into *diffusion_models/level_{level}/model.pt*.
+ We precomputed the Jacobian for an empty water tank, as well as some other matrices (smoothness regulariser, node coordinates).
+This eliminates the need to install FEniCS in the environment.
+All of these matrices are available [here](https://seafile.zfn.uni-bremen.de/d/9108bc95b2e84cd285f8/) and have to be stored in *data/*.

-The script `main.py` can be used reconstruct phantoms:
+The script `main.py` can be used to reconstruct phantoms:

 ```
 python main.py /path_to_input_folder /path_to_ouput_folder difficulty_level